PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 11:21:38
+Last updated: 2024-04-09 11:22:11
-Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White
+Random Quote: Ted, every little boy wants to grow up to nail the doctor, or the lawyer.
+Somebody's gotta nail the receptionist. - Barney Stinson